srsudar/tmux-completion/README.md

 really only show you the possible session names.
 This extension does precisely that.

 In fact, it currently ONLY does that.
+This extension provides tab completion for session names when trying to attach to tmux sessions.
 There are smarter ways to do this, as well as ways to provide better support for things like tmux's `session:window` syntax, etc, but that isn't included at the moment.

 ## Usage